ashwinvis/ashwinvis.github.io/content/pages/sponsors.rst

 for:

 - allowing me to spare an hour per month to *talk about anything* you want via instant message / video call
-- requesting *features or bug fixes on a project* that I have already contributed to

 ----